vNPro3s/ai_chatbots_jossis/pro_files/ai_chatbots_llms.md

   - Multilingual Capability: Advanced NLU systems can understand and respond in multiple languages, enabling global communication and customer service.

   - Integration with External Systems: NLU systems can connect to external databases, CRMs, or APIs, allowing real-time data retrieval for more personalized and relevant responses.

+AI Chatbots are used in a wide range of domains, including customer service, language translation, education, healthcare, banking and insurance, retail, and human resources.

 [^1]: Adrian Thompson: ChatGPT for Conversational AI and ChatBots, Packt Publishing, 2024.